 Cloth diapers are an inexpensive way to start your young child with potty training.
 Although disposable diapers are convenient and easy to use, they are not cheap and cost a lot in the long run.
 Cloth diapers are equally simple to use.

-The first question to answer is “how many diapers do I need?”
+Obviously, the first question to answer is “how many diapers do I need?”
 Well, this depends on how many times will your baby needs to be cleaned up and how many times do you actually want to wash these diapers.
-To make things simple, multiply the number of times you need to clean your baby daily by the frequency you wish to wash the diapers.
-You mostly would need about five to ten diapers as a stockpile.
+In simpler words, multiply the number of times you need to clean your baby daily by the frequency you wish to wash the diapers.
+So, bottom line: you mostly would need about five to ten diapers as a stockpile.

-There are two styles of containers that can be used, dry and wet.
+To begin with, there are two styles of containers that can be used, dry and wet.
 A dry container is just an empty diaper bin.
 Simply collect the dirty diapers inside it.
 To deal with the stench, you can make use of baking soda.
-The wet method consists of a mixture of vinegar and water to remove the ammonia.
-If you want to use this wet method, then you probably need a plastic diaper container instead of a fabric one.
+In contrast, the wet method consists of a mixture of vinegar and water to remove the ammonia.
+So, if you want to use this wet method, then you probably need a plastic diaper container instead of a fabric one.

 Good luck on your new journey.
 Thank you for keeping the surrounding hygienic and healthy.